JariD/csd/csd2c/finalAssignment/README.md

 The combination of the waveshaper and bit crusher works exceptionally well, producing a distortion that is surprisingly pleasing to the ears.

+#### The sensor
+The systems effects are controlled by a distance sensor in the plant, these are read on the BELA and the data is then used to controll the parameters of the effects.

 #### The system chain flowchart: (see systemDiagram.jpg)

     input (audioRead) → bitcrusher → tremolo → waveshaper → output (audioWrite)